 - Stay home and away from others, even if you do not have symptoms.
 Follow recommendations at If You Are Sick or Test Positive.

 - Tell your close contacts about your test result.

 - If you are infected and have symptoms, you can spread COVID-19 to others starting two days before your symptoms start.

 - If you are infected and do not have symptoms, you also can spread the disease starting two days before you took the test that showed you were positive for the disease.

-- Anyone who was within 6 feet of you for a total of 15 minutes or more over a 24-hour period during that time should follow instructions found at Information for Confirmed Cases and Contacts.
+- Anyone who was within 6 feet of you for a total of 15 minutes or more over a 24-hour period during that time should follow instructions found at Close Contacts and Quarantine.

 - Refer to Reporting self-testing results below.

 - If you have questions or concerns, discuss test results with your health care provider.

 You can test negative for several reasons, including: